 Well, the insurrections of 2000 and afterwards, the partial insurrections, practically constant throughout all this period, are precisely the substrate and foundation of this government; this government is an expression of those events, a legitimate expression.

-confrontations between the government and the denominated “half moon” (Tarija, Pando, Santa Cruz and Beni provinces) express?
+What do the confrontations between the government and the denominated “half moon” (Tarija, Pando, Santa Cruz and Beni provinces) express?
 What is the solution to this conflict?

 As I said, the hand of imperialism is behind this, promoting, organising these fractures.
 But, of course, imperialism does not act upon abstract considerations.